Perfection On Our Path

 With all of this being said I would like to put the idea out that maybe the next time you find yourself being judgmental towards yourself or even another, perhaps you could try to imagine seeing this master weaver assisting you with an amazingly beautiful woven rug.
 On this rug there is a scene.
 A scene of a water carrier with a cracked pot on a path covered with beautiful wild flowers.

-Eileen Casey Gonzalez is a medium in Edmonton, Alberta Canada.
-She has been involved in Spiritualism for over 30 years and is an Ordained Minister with the Spiritual Science Fellowship of Canada as well as being an Olorisha in the ancient tradition of Lukimi.
-With her work she has severed as a public demonstration medium, a public speaker and teaches classes on mediumship, Energy healing and more.
+Eileen Gonzalez is a Medium in Edmonton, Alberta Canada.
+She has been involved in Spiritualism for over 30 years and is an Ordained Minister with the Spiritual Science Fellowship of Canada as well as being an Olorisha in the tradition of Lukimi.
+With her work she has served as a public demonstration medium, a public speaker and teaches classes on Mediumship, Energy Healing, Crystals and more.